String Quartets, Op. 76 (Haydn): Development

 The development in measure 69 begins with the same texture as the opening of the movement—with the 2nd violin, viola, and cello sustaining a chord while the 1st violin plays a solo on top.
-The first chord, sustained from bars 69–72, is a D minor chord, the relative minor of the dominant, F major.
-The second chord, sustained from bars 75–79, is an F♯ diminished seventh chord, resolving to G minor in measure 80, which signifies the return of trading moving sixteenth notes.
+The first chord, sustained in bars 69–72, is a D minor chord, the relative minor of the dominant, F major.
+The second chord, sustained in bars 75–79, is an F♯ diminished seventh chord, resolving to G minor in measure 80, which signifies the return of trading moving sixteenth notes.
 The following five measures revolve around G minor, only to modulate to E♭ major in measure 86.
 The major tonality lasts but two measures, as it shifts to F minor in measure 88, F♯ diminished in 89, and G minor in measure 90.
-In measure 96, the violins play staccato eighth notes followed by eighth-note rests, while the viola and cello fill in the violins' eighth note rests with their own eighth notes.
-This sets up a pattern for the rest of the development section, in which one instrument, mainly the 1st violin (in measures 98 to 102), fills in an eighth rest with a lone eighth-note, thus giving each measure a steady eighth-note pulse.
+In measure 96 the violins play staccato eighth notes followed by eighth-note rests, while the viola and cello fill in the violins' eighth-note rests with their own eighth notes.
+This sets up a pattern for the rest of the development section, in which one instrument, mainly the 1st violin (in measures 98–102), fills in an eighth rest with a lone eighth-note, thus giving each measure a steady eighth-note pulse.

-Throughout this section, the dynamic gradually drops from forte to pianissimo by means of a poco a poco decrescendo.
+Throughout this section the dynamic gradually drops from forte to pianissimo by means of a poco a poco decrescendo.
 When the pianissimo is finally reached in measure 105, the retransition to the recapitulation begins, ending on the dominant seventh chord (F) of the original key, B♭ major.